andykoswara/adme_tox/README.md

 load_u = False # load UMAP points?
 inc_test = True # include test sets?
 ```
-In the .csv file, the input is a list of SMILE string associated with a binary classification of a yes (1) or a no (0).
-For e.g. under the "rdkit_ecfp/VeryToxic" folder, a 1 is a very toxic smile while a 0 is not.
-This logic applies to all other training and test sets.
-Within the main folder is a series of folder that associates with the choice of descriptors (i.e. rdkit, ecfp or cddd) and
+We then specify the data directory and begin to acquire list of smiles corresponding to a 0 or 1 label.
+The smiles are then converted to the appropriate choice of encoding:

 ```ruby
 datadir = workdir + 'adme_tox_dataset/' + label + '/'